ebi-gene-expression-group/db-scxa/README.md

 ## Load data

-The main executable is `bin/load_db_scxa_tsne.sh`, which requires the following environment variables to be set:
+The main executable is `bin/load_db_scxa_dimred.sh`, which requires the following environment variables to be set:
 - `EXP_ID`: Atlas Experiment identifier.
-- `EXPERIMENT_TSNE_PATH`: path to directory containing tsne files for loading.
+- `EXPERIMENT_DIMRED_PATH`: path to directory containing tsne files for loading.
 Files are expected to have the structure <prefix><persplexity_number><suffix> structure, with the default suffix and prefix defined in the script.
 These can be configured from outside through env vars.
 - `dbConnection`: A postgres db connection string of the form `postgresql://{user}:{password}@{host:port}/{databaseName}` pointing to a postgres 10 server where the expected `scxa_tsne` table exists.

 Additionally, it is recommended that `bin` directory on the root is prepended to the `PATH`.
 Then execute:

 ```
-load_db_scxa_tsne.sh
+load_db_scxa_dimred.sh
 ```

 ## Delete data for experiment

-Set the desired database connection in `dbConnection` and experiment accession in `EXP_ID` and use `delete_db_scxa_tsne.sh`:
+Set the desired database connection in `dbConnection` and experiment accession in `EXP_ID` and use `delete_db_scxa_dimred.sh`:

 ```
 export EXP_ID=TEST-EXP1
 export dbConnection=...

-delete_db_scxa_tsne.sh
+delete_db_scxa_dimred.sh
 ```

 # `scxa_cell_clusters` Table